|

 -

-In a population just reaching age 40, continuous health insurance coverage across the preceding 8 to 10 years was not associated with better self-perceived health than interrupted coverage.
-However, continuous insurance coverage was significantly related to better mental health, with the effect persisting in multivariable analysis controlling for residence, race, and demographic characteristics.
-Rural residents reaching age 40 in 1998 or 2000 were less likely to have been continuously insured between 1989-2000 than were their urban peers.
-Executive summary available online.
+In a population just reaching age 40, continuous health insurance coverage in the preceding 8 to 10 years was not associated with better self-perceived health than interrupted coverage.
+However, continuous insurance coverage was significantly related to better mental health. -

 Date: 2005

-Used a long-running panel survey, the National Longitudinal Survey of Youth that began in 1979, to examine the effects of gaps in health insurance coverage on how individuals rate their physical and mental health.
+The National Longitudinal Survey of Youth was used to examine the effects of gaps in health insurance coverage on how individuals rate their physical and mental health.